For best experience we use GDPR compliant cookies, but we do not store any personal data – find out more

 Somali Hayaan project

-The term ‘Hayaan’ in Somali is a nomadic term to means ‘Moving on to a better place’.
+The term ‘Hayaan’ in Somali is a nomadic term that means ‘Moving on to a better place’.
 Our Somalia Coordinator will work with the community by recruiting and training a team of ‘peer volunteers’ from the local Somali communities to help increase awareness of and access to mental health support to the wider Somali community living in Harrow.

 The Hayaan Project aims to